 Debt has a way of creeping up behind the scenes until one day it suddenly feels like it’s looming over us.
 If you want to be debt-free with confidence, you need to be willing to look at it with honest eyes.

 The best way is to make a repayment plan.
 Not only will this help you to feel more in control, it puts you in the driver’s seat of your finances overall.
-From here you can make informed, conscious choices about money and investing in your business because you’re able to see the entire picture.
+From here you can make informed, conscious choices about money and invest in your business because you’re able to see the entire picture.

 If you decide to take on new debt, start with a plan for repayment right from the beginning.